If you’re nearing the end of your pregnancy, congrats! And if you’re getting a little antsy, we know the feeling. Pregnancy is long.

 Related: Labor and delivery signs

 Effacement is measured in percentages ranging from 0 to 100 percent.
-You’re considered 0 percent effaced if your cervix is longer than 2 centimeters, around the length of the neck of a standard wine bottle.
+You’re considered 0 percent effaced if your cervix is longer than 2 centimeters, about the same size as the raised lip of a standard wine bottle.

 Your OB-GYN or midwife will likely offer cervical checks as you get closer to your due date.
 During these checks, they can tell you how effaced and dilated you are.